Vincentlai/TeamHub/readme.txt

 2.Event is partially done (now you can only see the calender printed).
 The API is done, frontend still in progress.

-3.Sharing file API in progress, frontend in progress.
+3.File sharing's API is in progress, frontend in progress while only the buttons are done and selecting files are done(locally).
 ---------------------------------------------

 Test accounts provided: